Azure-Samples/MqttApplicationSamples/scenarios/jwt_authentication/README.md

 ## Assign RBAC permissions

-In Azure EventGrid Namespaces, assign permissions to the Microsoft Entra ID identity using the roles "Event Grid Topic Spaces Publisher/Subscriber"
+In Azure EventGrid Namespaces, assign permissions to the Microsoft Entra ID identity using the  built-in roles `Event Grid Topic Spaces Publisher/Subscriber`.

 ```bash
 # from the root folder